 An in-store display needs to make people take notice.
 On average, moving images are the best way to grab attention.
 In addition, designers should utilise vibrant colours, a clear message hierarchy and prominent placement to maximise effectiveness.

 However, one of the challenges to running effective in-store campaigns is ensuring that signage is installed correctly.
-You might create stunning designs and plan them meticulously, but if none of the signs are installed, there will be no impact.
+You might create stunning designs and plan them meticulously, but if none of the signs is installed, there will be no impact.
 This is where display compliance is incredibly important.
 By creating dynamic store profiles, allocating stock accurately and measuring your display compliance, you can ensure that your campaigns are executed flawlessly.
 (Here’s an article we wrote explaining how to measure display compliance).

 This enables you to accurately monitor which campaigns are running in each store, measure the effectiveness of your campaigns, and implement improvements that will boost your revenues.